The Ironman Thun '26 Journey

 Jan 11, winter epoch week #8 summary

-8th week and I finally feel like I’m lifting something substantial in the gym.
-Alas, pulled a muscle on my neck / upeer back during overhead presses.
+8th week and I’m finally lifting something substantial in the gym.
+Alas, pulled a muscle on my neck / upper back during overhead presses.
 Not stressing, happened before to me in the gym.

 Earlier in the week, did a 20 min bike test.
 Managed 235 W, highest turbo 20 min reading in the past 12 months.
 Mind you, I don’t touch the turbo during summer.
 Fairly happy.

 A bit of an family urban orienteering on Sunday, on the snowy and icy ground there’s everywhere in Brno now.
-Took it fairly easy after a turbo session in the morning, yet stil ended up with a sore hamstirng afterards, and not the good kind.
+Took it fairly easy after a turbo session in the morning, yet still ended up with a sore hamstring afterwards, and not the good kind.
 Not too worried, there’s a chronic problem with my right hamstring, and it typically heals in about 5 days.
 Taken together with the upper back niggle, time to take it easy during the week #9.

 Jan 18, winter epoch week #9 summary